 The Christmas Goals page helps you to set 5 intentions for this Christmas – which I am a big believer in!
 Speak it and it shall be.
 Would you like to spend more time with the kids, keep your spendings under a certain amount, enjoy quality time with Nanna, or put on a feast for the extended family.
 Whatever your heart desires, write it down, and then use the rest of the planner to put those wheels in motion and make it happen.

-Plan shopping trips, start nutting out handmade gift ideas, and make use of those fabulous mid year toy sales with the monthly calendars.
+Plan shopping trips, start nutting out handmade gift ideas, and make use of those fabulous mid-year toy sales with the monthly calendars.
 As time ticks closer, the December weekly planner will help you get your head around events, last minute things to buy, cleaning jobs etc, so that you don’t feel overwhelmed (TIP: the checklist section listed next means you don’t even need to think about what things need to be remembered – I’ve done that for you too!).
-As Christmas rolls around, the detailed planners for those 3 days ensure schedules and tasks such as cooking, present wrapping and family guests arriving, are taken care of with limited fuss.
+As Christmas rolls around, the detailed planners for the big three days ensures schedules and tasks such as cooking, present wrapping and family guests arriving, are taken care of with limited fuss.

 - December Weekly Planner